BradleyCanty/DIY-21700-Battery-System/README.md

 It is intended to be used with Unmanned Aerial Vehicles or Unmanned Ground Vehicles: the parametric nature allows designing and building a battery system specific to the vehicle's requirements.
 As such, the value add of such a system is threefold:
 1) you can use cells of your choice (i.e., can optimize for either power output or energy capacity)
 2) you can enjoy a 60% discount by building it yourself
-3) the battery's latching mechanism gives a common interface for battery swapping (either manually or by robot arm), which vastly reduces system downtime when compared to on-board charging
+3) the battery's latching mechanism gives a common interface for battery swapping (either manually or by robot arm), which vastly increases system uptime when compared to on-board charging

 ## Use of 21700 Cells
 Cylindrical cells having 21[mm] height and 70[mm] length (i.e. 21700 cells) are used since they are cheap, easily obtained, and have high gravimetric energy density.
 In comparison to other cells types, 18650 cells tend to have lower gravimetric energy density, while 4680 cells, prismatic cells, and pouch cells aren't widely available to the general public (as of late 2026).